-No assets and liabilities were recognized for the corporate headquarters leases at March 31, 2022 and December 31, 2021.
+No assets and liabilities were recognized for the corporate headquarters leases at June 30, 2022 and December 31, 2021.
 Due to the short-term nature of the leases, the Company recognized lease payments as an expense on a straight-line basis over the remaining lease term.
-For the three months ended March 31, 2022 and 2021, expense under the corporate headquarters leases in the aggregate was \$4 and \$35, respectively.
+For the three months ended June 30, 2022 and 2021, expense under the corporate headquarters leases was in the aggregate \$4 and \$8, respectively.
+For the six months ended June 30, 2022 and 2021, expense under the corporate headquarters leases was in the aggregate \$8 and \$34, respectively.